 Editor: change the text in page 154, line 16-18 [1] as follows.

-Selecting a single 2.16 GHz channel where the A-BFT is present based on the value of the A-BFT in Secondary Channel subfield in the last received DMG Beacon.
-Any frame transmission between the initiatior and responder during the A-BFT shall be performed using the selected channel; and
+Selecting a single 2.16 GHz channel where the A-BFT is present based on the value of the A-BFT in Secondary Channel subfield (9.3.4.2) in the last received DMG Beacon.
+An EDMG AP or PCP should be capable to simultaneously detect the SSW frames transmitted by the respective EDMG STAs on the primary or an adjacent secondary channel.
+Any frame transmission between the initiatior and the responder during the A-BFT shall be performed using the selected channel; and

 Editor: Change the eighth paragraph of 10.38.5.2 in [2] as follows.

 The initiator shall initiate an SSW feedback procedure to a responder (10.38.2.4) at a time such that the beginning of the first symbol of the SSW-Feedback frame on the WM occurs at aSSFBDuration + MBIFS before the end of the SSW slot.
+If the EDMG AP or PCP received SSW frames transmitted from different EDMG STAs on the primary channel and a secondary channel, which carry different Sector IDs or different DMG Antenna IDs, the initiator shall initiate an SSW feedback procedure to a responder on the primary channel as described above and shall postpond to initiate an SSW feedback procedure to a responder on a secondary channel to a next available SSW slot.
 A responder that transmitted at least one SSW frame within an SSW slot shall be in quasi-omni receive mode for a period of aSSFBDuration ending MBIFS before the end of the